GetoarM/interactive-form/README.md

 ![Page Screen](/img/Screenshot_1.png)

-The USERNAME input field tests that there is at least a first name containing only letters, and allows for a middle and last name<br />
+The USERNAME input field tests if is at least a first name containing only letters, and allows for a middle and last name<br />
 /^[a-zA-Z]+ ?[a-zA-Z]*? ?[a-zA-Z]*?$/

 The EMAIL input field tests that email is validly formatted.<br />